Back to Reference

 Key components of ECM systems

-• Document management: The process of organizing, tracking, and controlling the life cycle of a document from creation to deletion.
+• Document management: Organizing, tracking, and controlling document lifecycles from creation to deletion

-• Workflow automation: Automating business processes related to documents, such as approvals and reviews, reducing manual effort.
+• Workflow automation: Automating approvals, reviews, and business processes to reduce manual effort

-• Content retrieval and access control: Ensuring that the right people have access to the right documents while maintaining security controls.
+• Content retrieval and access control: Providing secure, permission-based access to the right documents

 How ECM differs from traditional document management